kalijupiter/CPSC490-music-generation-via-dance/README.md

 3. jumper wires
 4. USB chord

-Instructions for setting up the hardwar can be found here: https://randomnerdtutorials.com/esp32-mpu-6050-accelerometer-gyroscope-arduino/. **Important**: for this application, the following connections should be made instead of the defaults described in the tutorial: SCL -- GPIO33, SDA -- GPIO32.
+Instructions for setting up the hardware can be found here: https://randomnerdtutorials.com/esp32-mpu-6050-accelerometer-gyroscope-arduino/. **Important**: for this application, the following connections should be made instead of the defaults described in the tutorial: SCL -- GPIO33, SDA -- GPIO32.

 Additionally, the following applications need to be installed if they have not been already:
 1. Arduino IDE: https://www.arduino.cc/en/software